 Choose Reject to reject annotations.
-When you move your mouse over an annotation awaiting review, the cursor will change to a red x.
-(See Figure 4.26.)
+When moving the mouse over an annotation awaiting review, the cursor will change to a red x.
+(See Figure 4.28.)

-Figure 4.26.
+Figure 4.28.
 Red x symbol.

-Click the field to reject it.
-It will not be acquired.
+Click the field to reject it; it will not be acquired.

 Click Accept Remaining to accept all remaining un-reviewed fields.
-You will get a confirmation dialog telling you how many fields you are about to accept.
+A confirmation dialog will appear revealing how many fields are about to be accepted.

-You can use the right-click menu to Accept or Reject fields and to Accept Remaining.
-You can also use the right-click menu to un-review a field or change your review of a field.
+Use the right-click menu to Accept or Reject fields and to Accept Remaining.
+Also use the right-click menu to un-review a field or change the review of a field.